 - Major industrial centre: The EU aerospace industry is the second largest in the world, generating a turnover of close to €140 billion in 2013.

-How will CETA benefit Canadian aerospace product exporters?
+How does CETA benefit Canadian aerospace product exporters?

-- Canadian companies will also benefit from provisions in CETA related to temporary entry, government procurement, regulatory cooperation and conformity assessment.
+- Canadian companies can now benefit from provisions in CETA related to temporary entry, government procurement, regulatory cooperation and conformity assessment.

-- Canada will gain a preferential trade advantage with the EU that many competitors won’t have.
+- Canada gains a preferential trade advantage with the EU that many competitors won’t have.